owlhouseconsultingllc/viz/README.md

 ## Installation Notes:
-Using MySQL create the database and associated credentials, and then run the install_viz.sql found in the install folder.
+Using MySQL, create the database and associated credentials and then run the install_viz.sql found in the install folder.
 Make sure to include your connection information and credentials in the *config.php* file.

 The default admin credentials are as follows: